wilmoore/php-version/README.md

 -   You are not satisifed with heavy handed *AMP or PPA-based installers.
 -   You [use multiple][homebrew-php] [versions][php-build] of PHP on Linux or Mac.
+-   You use MacPorts with multiple php ports installed, and you don't want to globally select a version with `port select`.
 -   You download [pre-compiled PHP binaries for Windows][windows-bin].
 -   You want to run your automated tests against multiple PHP versions.
 -   You are a developer that works on a variety of PHP projects each requiring different versions of PHP.